gnoliyil/fuchsia/docs/concepts/components/v2/identifiers.md

 The above example declares the `logger` component as an absolute resource in a [Fuchsia package][doc-package] hosted in a package repository.

-Component Framework also supports relative URLs to identify components built into the same package as the parent component.
-This allows component reuse between packages without creating additional manifests:
+Component Framework also supports relative URLs.

+To identify a component built into the same package as the parent component, specify only the URL fragment:

 ```json5 {:.devsite-disable-click-to-copy}
 {